ZL

 When you multiply two negative numbers, they turn into a positive number in mathematics.
 Example: -2 x -2 = 4

-It’s easy to be drawn by the allure that if you make two wrong moves, you will make the right move as the result.
+It’s easy to be drawn by the allure that if you make two wrong moves, you will make the right move as a result.
 But life rarely works like this, because life is not a direct mathematical equation.

 It’s much more complicated than that.